-ELECTION OF DIRECTORS
+ELECTION OF DIRECTOR

-The Board of Directors of the Company consists of six members and is divided into three classes, with two Directors in Class I, two Directors in Class II and two Directors in Class III.
+The Board of Directors of the Company currently consists of six members who are divided into three classes, with two Directors in Class I, two Directors in Class II and two Directors in Class III.
 Directors serve for three-year terms with one class of Directors being elected by the Company's stockholders at each annual meeting.

-At the Annual Meeting, two Class II Directors will be elected to serve until the annual meeting of stockholders in 2004 and until each such Director's successor is duly elected and qualified.
-The Board of Directors has nominated the current Class II Directors, Dewain K. Cross and Daniel J. Murphy, III, for re-election.
-Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy for the election of Dewain K. Cross and Daniel J. Murphy, III as Directors.
-The nominees have agreed to stand for election and to serve, if elected, as Directors.
-However, if either person nominated by the Board of Directors fails to stand for election or is unable to accept election, the proxies will be voted for the election of such other person or persons as the Board of Directors may recommend.
+Recently, however, one of the Class III Directors, Timothy P. Horne, the Chairman and Chief Executive Officer of Watts Industries, Inc., decided for personal reasons not to stand for re-election.
+As a result, the Board of Directors has voted to reduce the size of the Board from six members to five members effective as of the Annual Meeting.
+At the Annual Meeting, therefore, one Class III Director will be elected to serve until the annual meeting of stockholders in 2005 and until such Director's successor is duly elected and qualified.
+The Board of Directors has nominated David A. Bloss, Sr., a current Class III Director, for re-election.
+Mr. Bloss is the Company's current Chairman, President and Chief Executive Officer.
+Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy for the election of David A. Bloss, Sr. as Director.
+Mr. Bloss has agreed to stand for election and to serve, if elected, as Director.
+However, if the person nominated by the Board of Directors fails to stand for election or is unable to accept election, the proxies will be voted for the election of such other person as the Board of Directors may recommend.